compost tea in a quart mason jar held in hand for garden biology

 7. Let the air stone run and wait at least 24 hours before using the compost tea

 8. Strain out and remove the mesh bag of compost and the air stone before utilizing the tea.
-If it smells funky and gross, your plants will love it
+If it smells funky and gross, your plants will love it!
+It should not smell good if you did everything correctly.

 Compost Tea Application and Benefits